SECURITIES AND EXCHANGE COMMISSION

 Identification and Assessment of Risks in the Supply Chain

 Because of our size, the breadth and complexity of our Covered Products, and the constant evolution of our supply chain, it is difficult to identify actors downstream from our direct Suppliers.
-During our 2018 analysis, we have identified 508 direct Suppliers (including 1 Contract Manufacturer) of our Covered Products.
+During our 2019 analysis, we have identified 570 direct Suppliers of our Covered Products.
 We have relied upon these Suppliers' responses to provide us with information about the source of Conflict Minerals contained in the component materials supplied to us.
 Our direct Suppliers are similarly reliant upon information provided by their suppliers.

 Design and Implementation of a Strategy to Respond to Identified Risks